Szulerinio/MDN_toEng/README.md

 ### Updates:

+#### 2022.09.04

+Fix NgRx and Angular not redirecting to current docs page (they were redirecting to first docs page visited).

 #### 2022.09.01

 Now on older versions of NgRx.io and angular.io a button is added in left top corner that allows for easy redirect to newest version of the documentation.